bczernecki/imgw/README.md

 ## Acknowledgment

-Institute of Meteorology and Water Management - National Research Institute, Ogimet.com and University of Wyoming are the sources of the data.
+Institute of Meteorology and Water Management - National Research Institute are the sources of the data.